Veneers

 Dental veneers are thin shells of porcelain or composite resin that are custom made to fit over teeth, providing a natural, attractive look.
 They can be used to fix chipped, stained, misaligned, worn down, uneven or abnormally spaced teeth.

-Why VENEERS?
+Why veeners?

 For teeth that are severely discoloured, chipped or misshapen, veneers create a durable and pleasing smile.
 Plus, veneers are difficult to stain, making them popular for people seeking a perfect smile.